 Over the years, I've found fitness definitions and terms to have a fair degree of variability among their meaning and use.

-Because I would consider my job half-done if I didn't.
+Well, because I would consider my job half-done if I didn't.
 A lot of the reason why I run this Site is to 'help' those in need of guidance or information – however simple or complex.

 It extends to asking, listening and educating.
-The health and fitness industries are rather ‘noisy.‘
+The health and fitness industries are rather "noisy."

-I was relieved to find out that it was a name for a rather commonly-done exercise but which I always referred to as the "Laying Triceps Extension with an EZ bar."
+I was relieved to find out that it was a name for a rather commonly-done exercise but which I always referred to as the "laying triceps extension with an EZ bar."

 I think it's more a case that differences and inconsistencies will be commonplace in any global industry which is not internationally regulated.
 And so it calls for a commonsense approach by those who work in it.

 Well, there are no definite rules in the English language for whether terms should be written as separate words, together or hyphenated.